 The Group reviews its going concern status, via comparisons to budgets, cash flow forecasts, and access to further financing.
-At the balance sheet date the group had £220,975 of cash.
-A further amount of £1.75million has been raised through an equity placing since the year-end.
+At the balance sheet date the group had £2,903,556 of cash.
 In common with many exploration companies, the Company raises finance for its exploration and appraisal activities in discrete tranches to finance its activities for limited periods only.
-The directors have identified that further funding will be required to finance the Group's in-fill drilling and resources expansion programme in Nicaragua followed by a Feasibility Study.
+The directors have identified that further funding will be required during 2020 for working capital purposes, and to finance the Group's in-fill drilling and resources expansion programme in Nicaragua followed by a Feasibility Study.
 The Directors are confident that the Company will be able to raise these funds however there is no binding agreement in place to date.
 These conditions may cast doubt on the Group and Company's ability to continue as a going concern.

 The Directors have prepared a cash flow forecast which assumes that the Group and Company is not able to raise additional funds within the going concern period and if that was the case, the forecasts demonstrate that austerity measures can be implemented to reduce the Group and Company's cash outflows to the minimal contracted and committed expenditure while also maintaining the Group's licences and permits.
-These forecasts assume that Directors and Key management personnel salaries are deferred and/or reduced as part of the austerity measures which would ensure that the Group and Company have available cash in order to continue into operational existence for at least 12 months from the date of approval of this report.
-Based on their assessment of the financial position, the Directors have a reasonable expectation that the Group and Company will be able to continue in operational existence for the next twelve months and continue to adopt the going concern basis of accounting in preparing these financial statements.
+These forecasts assume that Directors and Key management personnel salaries are deferred and/or reduced as part of the austerity measures - notwithstanding the above, further funding would nonetheless be required in order to continue into operational existence for at least 12 months from the date of approval of this report.
+Based on their assessment of the financial position, the Directors however have a reasonable expectation that the Group and Company will be able to continue in operational existence for the next twelve months and continue to adopt the going concern basis of accounting in preparing these financial statements.